techfromsage/advanced-mis/topics/timeseries.md

 A user has added a comment to a Talis Elevate player resource.

+`player.annotate.createannotation` includes a count of events for all of the sub classes `player.annotate.createannotation.classcomment`, `player.annotate.createannotation.personalnote`, `player.annotate.createannotation.anonymouscomment`.
+Counting all four classes will result in counting events twice.

+Replies to initial comments are counted in a separate event `player.annotate.createreply`.

 | Column | Description | Example |
 | --- | --- | --- |
 | `dimension_1` | The tenancy short code | `broadminster` |